mgifford/a11y-contracting/Accessibility-Procurement-Pilot-Modified.md

 The Respondent’s name, company, address, and contact information and the LOI number should be clearly visible in the response.
 It is crucial that the Legal Name and Procurement Business Number (PBN) are clearly included.

-The response is to be submitted by e-mail to the Contracting Authority, at the following address : TPSGC.paouvertpardefaut-apopenbydefault.PWGSC@tpsgc-pwgsc.gc.ca
+The response is to be submitted by e-mail to the Contracting Authority.

 Only include general marketing material unless it provides specific information relevant to a response.
 If it is included the  supporting text in the LOI should cross-reference the marketing material.